mayormcmatt/mb-doc-test/writing-exercise.md

 importing GeoJSON datasets &mdash; it validates imported data, allows for the addition of new features with point, line, and polygon drawing tools, and more.

-> **Note:** Once data is converted to a tileset, it is no longer editable.
-To alter the tileset, modify the dataset
-> accordingly and export it as a new tileset.
+It is important to note that once data is converted to a tileset, it is no longer editable.
+To alter the tileset, modify the dataset accordingly and export it as a new tileset.